hhalim/Shift/README.md

 # Shift
-Shift background or long running jobs into reliable and durable processes out of the client app.
-Shift enables your app to easily run long running jobs in physically separate infrastructures.
+Shift background or long running jobs into reliable and durable workers out of your main application.
+Shift enables your application to easily run long running jobs in separate infrastructures.

 **Features:**
 - Open source and free - including commercial use.